When you finish this chapter you will be able to:

 As discussed in Chapter 1, the sports medicine team—the coach, the athletic trainer, and the team physician—must at all times act reasonably and prudently.
 This behavior is especially important during emergencies.

-All sports programs must have a prearranged emergency action plan (EAP) developed in conjunction with ...
+All sports programs must have a prearranged emergency action plan (EAP) developed in ...